JOB TITLE: Case Manager

 - Maintain and compile client records, including crisis line forms, individual case files, daily log and service statistics in an accurate and timely manner.

-- Participate in regular staff meetings: Community Time, In-Services and Case Management.
+- Participate in regular staff meetings: Community Time, In-Services, Case Management, program development.

 - Represent Riley Center in community activities as needed.